RichKMLS/pyaiPrompt/README.md

 # pyaiPrompt:<br>Efficient Programming in Any Language

 pyaiPrompt is designed to enhance your creativity and improve your productivity.
-With an automatic prompt engineering-focused backend, pyaiPrompt debugs, cleans, and formats your code.
+With an automatic prompt engineering-focused backend, pyaiPrompt can create, debug, clean, and format code based on your ideas.

 <p align="center">
   <img src="https://github.com/RichKMLS/pyaiPrompt/assets/105183376/7479dd61-73e3-44bb-886b-bf2bab4ccd46"/>